jazperez/PFCodingChallenge/README.md

 # PFCodingChallenge
 Front-End Engineer Intern Coding Challenge

+Done in 18hrs - Note on crunchtime affects:
+>This is a front-end reactive web-app.
+API Fetching is done through Vue, no Backend.
+>However, files were added in src to mock front-end using vue-router.
+> JS ,CSS (no BEM conventions) and HTML were completed in one file HelloWorld.vue to reduce time.

 1. Pulls the data from these three text files and finds the 5 most common words across them:
 * Assumed:
 * Parse through each text file and remove commas, periods, spaces and converted to lowercase in order to retrieve all viable data.